 - 8.17 The undeveloped coast is one of the most important landscape assets of the District, matching the Special Landscape Areas.
-The District's coast and estuaries are of great importance recognised through national and international designations for their wildlife and natural habitats. - 8.18 At the national level, Planning Policy Guidance 20 (PPG20 Coastal Planning) provides guidance to Local Planning Authorities on planning for development and protecting the coastal environment (paragraph 1.2).
-This document is clear on the need to protect the undeveloped coast and this is especially true for the Rochford District, where much of the coast is covered by national and international nature conservation designations. - 8.19 At regional level, the Coastal Protection Subject Plan, a statutory plan adopted in 1984, defined the extent of the coastal areas within Essex where there would be the most stringent restriction on development, due to the special character of the open and undeveloped coast.
+The District's coast and estuaries are of great importance recognised through national and international designations for their wildlife and natural habitats. - 8.18 At the national level, Planning Policy Guidance 20 (PPG20 Coastal Planning) has largely been replaced by the Planning Policy Statement 25 Supplement: Development and Coastal Change.
+This document and its companion practice guide provide guidance to Local Planning Authorities on planning for development and protecting the coastal environment.
+These documents are clear on the need to direct development away from areas vulnerable to coastal change and this is especially true for the Rochford District, where much of the coast is covered by national and international nature conservation designations. - 8.19 At regional level, the Coastal Protection Subject Plan, a statutory plan adopted in 1984, defined the extent of the coastal areas within Essex where there would be the most stringent restriction on development, due to the special character of the open and undeveloped coast.
 Policy CC1 of the Essex and Southend-on-Sea Replacement Structure Plan (2001) embodies the commitment to the Coastal Protection Belt.
 This will be replaced by our own policies once the Development Plan Documents are adopted.